Public Holiday Monday 16 September 2019

 To use our text reminder service for patient appointments we need to know current mobile numbers.
 If you would like to have a text reminder for a routine or review appointment please give us a note of your current mobile number and if we have it already, remember to let us know if you change it.

-Always check the 'latest news' section on the right to get the most up-to-date information.
+Always check the 'latest news' section to get the most up-to-date information.

 Facebook friend requests

 Professional bodies governing the conduct of clinical staff recommend that our clinicians do not accept friend requests as it can interfere with the practice /patient relationship.
 Please do not send a request to the GP's or nurses.
 If you do it may be declined.
 This is for both your safety and that of the staff to ensure that a professional relationship is maintained at all times.

 Our ordering system is for ordering regular repeat medication.
 Please remember that if you order online you should still allow 48 hours from the time that we receive it, excluding evenings and weekends.
 Learn More...

 (Site updated 15/09/2019)